feedhenry-raincatcher/raincatcher-vehicle-inspection/README.md

-# FeedHenry WFM vehicle-inspection
+# FeedHenry RainCatcher vehicle-inspection

-A vehicle-inspection module for FeedHenry WFM providing a set of directives.
+A vehicle-inspection module for FeedHenry RainCatcher providing a set of directives.
 The following items of a car can be checked with this module :
 - Fuel
 - Tires
 - Lights